 - Take advice from a senior, experienced colleague when writing reflection about cases that may be contentious or result in an investigation.

-- The Academy of Royal Medical Colleges (AoMRC) have put together a helpful document to aid reflective practice.
+- The Academy of Medical Royal Colleges (AoMRC) has put together a helpful document to aid reflective practice.

 Most importantly, ePortfolio is an educational tool and not a medical record.
 It is important that trainees, trainers and CPD Diary users continue to participate openly and meaningfully with the appraisal process by continuing to use ePortfolio for genuine and detailed reflection that adds value to learning.
 However, this should be done without including patient identifiable or personal data.
 In the event you are referred to the GMC (a rare event, but more likely than a criminal prosecution), they will want to see evidence of refection.
 Good reflective learning will support you.